 The Olive Grove

 The family also bequeathed an orchard bursting with Olive trees, some of which date back to the 12th century.
 The olives are organically grown, using no pesticides whatsoever.
 They are then collected, pressed and bottled on the spot, producing thick, unfiltered, virgin olive oil.
+Experience our excellent products first hand and book a table today.

 The Fertile Lands

 Our family has been blessed with rich soil and fertile lands.
 From the very outset, we have succeeded in growing bounteous produce, even in the most difficult of times.
 We have been brought up to recognize the elements and minerals present in our soil in order to be able to nourish it more accurately.
 The valleys themselves are a sight we never tire of, with the sunset falling right above our treasured gardens.
+Learn about our field to fork concept here.